anudhagat/posts/README.md

+## Setup

+Git clone this repository and install all dependencies with: `npm install`.
+Then run the app using `npm start`.
+More details are below in the create-react-app section.

 ## Functionality

 This project displays information related to posts, users, and user comments.
 It has a header navigation which allows the user to toggle between a list of posts and a list of users.
+The list of posts, users, and comments are obtained from the backend API: `https://jsonplaceholder.typicode.com`.

 ### Posts View

 Posts view is the default view and can be navigated to via `localhost:3000/`.
 It displays a list of clickable post titles.
-When a post title is clicked, a post detail view appears which shows the post title, author, and post body.
-This post detail view can also be navigated by typing `localhost:3000/post/<postid>`.
+When a post title is clicked, a post detail view appears which shows the post title, author, post body and a list of post comments.
+This post detail view can also be navigated by typing the url `localhost:3000/post/<postid>`.
 In the post list view, if the author's name is clicked, the app displays information about the user.
 To go back to the all posts view, we can click on `Posts` in the header navigation.

 ### Users View